iLya2IK/wchttpserver/README.md

 4. Multithreading preparation and execution of requests based on threads pools e.g. helpful classes to work with EventSources.
 6. Clients ranking based on clients frequency of requests.
 7. Built-in support for gzip and deflate compression methods including decompression of client-side requests.
+8. WebSocket protocol supported.
-7. Ability to start the server both in HTTP/2 mode and in HTTP 1.1 mode.
+9. Ability to start the server both in HTTP/2 mode and in HTTP 1.1 mode.
-8. Modified OpenSSL modules (added necessary TLS extensions) to create and maintain HTTP/2 connections.
+10. Modified OpenSSL modules (added necessary TLS extensions) to create and maintain HTTP/2 connections.
-9. Added the ability to save the master key and a random set of client data on the server-side (necessary for debugging TLS dumps using WireShark).
+11. Added the ability to save the master key and a random set of client data on the server-side (necessary for debugging TLS dumps using WireShark).
-10. Working both under Windows and Linux.
+12. Working both under Windows and Linux.

 # What project contains?
 * Source files with abstract classes, structures, and commonly used utils.